PHPOffice/PhpSpreadsheet/docs/Features/Autofilters/03-Autofilter-Expressions.md

  - Dynamic Filters
  - Top Ten Filters

 These different types are mutually exclusive within any single column.
 You should not mix the different types of filter in the same column.
-PHPExcel will not actively prevent you from doing this, but the results are unpredictable.
+PhpSpreadsheet will not actively prevent you from doing this, but the results are unpredictable.

 Other filter expression types (such as cell colour filters) are not yet supported.